Skip to content

 How does Cosyra compare to SSH and Termux for Codex CLI?

 Cosyra wins for zero-setup and dual-platform (iOS and Android) phone use, Termux plus SSH wins if you already run a home server and are an Android user, and Blink Shell plus a VPS wins if you are an iOS user who wants a box you own.
 None of them are strictly best; each maps to a specific trade-off.
-The table below lines them up on seven attributes as of 2026-04-16.
+The table below lines them up on seven attributes, re-verified 2026-05-19.

 Feature Cosyra Termux + SSH Blink + VPS